Saptak625/PhysicsSolvers/README.md

 # PhysicsSolvers
-These are solvers to express problems in simplfied ways.
+These are solvers to express classic motion problems in simplfied ways.
 The topics include Kinematics and Forces.